Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Balanced Quantum K-Means

-Using the quadratic penalty method to implement the constraints requires finding suitable Lagrangian multipliers~$\lambda$.
+\paragraph{Lagrange multiplier optimization.} Using the quadratic penalty method to implement the constraints requires finding suitable Lagrangian multipliers~$\lambda$.
 Even though a very high multiplier theoretically guarantees finding a feasible solution, it also deteriorates the conditioning of the optimization problem.
 Therefore, a suitable Lagrangian multiplier lifts the cost of any constraint violation above all relevant solutions of the clustering problem, while keeping them low enough to avoid scaling the total energy of the problem up considerably.
 To estimate the multipliers, we follow an iterative procedure as also proposed in~\citep{zaech_adiabatic_2022}.

-In an initial step, balanced k-means~\citep{malinen_balanced_2014} is used to find a feasible clustering solution.
+In an initial step, balanced classical k-means~\citep{malinen_balanced_2014} is used to find a feasible clustering solution.
 This solution is used to estimate Lagrangian multipliers that avoid any first-order violation of the constraints.
-In subsequent iterative optimization steps, the problem is solved in simulation, to find multipliers that result in a well conditioned problem.
+In subsequent iterative optimization steps, the problem is solved in simulation, to find multipliers that result in a well-conditioned problem.

-Such optimization procedure is crucial due to the low fidelity of the current generation of AQCs, which requires careful engineering of the problem energy.
+Such optimization procedure is crucial due to the low fidelity of the current generation of QAs, which requires careful engineering of the problem energy.
 Therefore, we expect this procedure to become of reduced importance with the progress of quantum computing.